 As I write these weekly installments, I take time to reflect on what I have learned over the past week.
 This is when I put my critical thinking skills into action to effectively organize the true data from the false data.
 Indeed, we all must exercise critical thinking to understand how to best care for ourselves and our families.
 It is important to keep something else in mind: the simplest solution is usually the right one.

-I finished the week with positive COVID-19 positive case number 211.
+I finished the week with nCoV defense deficit case number 211.
 This is a significant decline in weekly cases compared to April; 15 per week now instead of around 40 per week then.
 To me, this means the rate is slowing down since I am coming across fewer and fewer cases.
-I can also happily say that I do not personally know anyone, under my care or not, who has died from COVID-19.
+I can also happily say that I do not personally know anyone, under my care or not, who has died from the pandemic.
 Based on the available data and my personal experience, I believe it is time to end the lockdown.
 This suppression has lasted long enough!
 If we keep isolating ourselves and sanitizing everything in our environment, we end up decreasing our health rather than adding to it.
 We need to use common sense and live our lives.

 The method of testing I use does not involve having to rely on lab kits or having to look for antibodies.
-I have embraced the science of quantum physics to help me establish the presence of COVID-19.
+I have embraced the science of quantum physics to help me establish the presence of nCoV.
 Quantum physics tells us that everything in our universe has an energy signature and frequency.
 Therefore, anything that exists can be identified by its unique energy signature and frequency.
-In my toolbox I have a digitized energy frequency that corresponds to COVID-19 so I can detect the energetic presence of it within a person’s energy field.
-Once detected, natural remedies that enhance the immune system can be administered to the patient.
+In my toolbox I have a digitized energy frequency that corresponds to nCoV defense deficit so I can detect the electromagnetic presence of weakness within a person’s energy field.
+Once detected, natural remedies that enhance the biofield and immune system can be administered.
 I personally feel that this form of testing is superior to what is offered by the medical establishment since it enables me to come to an answer within a few short minutes for each patient.
 I cannot diagnose with this form of testing either, but when done right, false positives cannot exist using quantum energetic testing.
 The energy is present, or it is not, end of story.
 Yet I must admit, my method of testing is not completely perfect, and I am working on ways to improve it constantly.

 Daniel McDonald, DC